tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 - `dim` is the embedding dimension.

 ### 4.2 Sharding parametrization
 The input and output of each OP is either sharded or interleaved, and there is a sharding config for each OP.
-Optimally, the consequtive OPs will have the same sharding scheme, so the intemrediate results are stored in the local Tensix L1 to minimize the data movement between OPs.
+Optimally, the consequtive OPs will have the same sharding scheme, so the intermediate results are stored in the local Tensix L1 to minimize the data movement between OPs.
-Here is the parameters used in the OP sharding scheme:
+Here are the parameters used in the OP sharding scheme:
 ```python
     core_grid = ttnn.CoreGrid(y=batch_size, x=12)
     seqL_t = 224 // 32  # 7  ## sequence length